BrightspaceUI/core/templates/README.md

 # Templates
+Page templates to provide common ways to arrange content on a page

 ## Primary-Secondary - NOT READY
+Two Panel (primary and secondary) page template with header and optional footer

 Use this template when:
 - There are primary and secondary elements on the page